 Applicants must be in their first, second, or third year (at the time of nomination) of a tenure-track position at the University of Georgia.
 The fellowship is designed for faculty members without significant teaching experience at the college or university level prior to joining the UGA faculty.
 However, this does not include experience as a graduate teaching assistant.

 Up to ten faculty members are selected each spring semester to begin participation in the two-year program the following fall.
 A selection committee consisting of the program coordinators and three Lilly Fellows from prior years interview the finalists.
 Demonstrated passion for and commitment to excellence in teaching is a key factor in selection.
 Notifications of the committee's decision are made by the end of spring semester.

-Applications are submitted online via a Qualtrics form.
+Applications must be submitted by 5:00pm on Friday, March 19th, 2021 via the Qualtrics form linked below.
 Each application must be supported by a recommendation from the applicant's department head or dean.

 The following activities comprise the program for the first academic year of the program.